Mike Longabardi: Cleveland Cavaliers

 In 2016, Longabardi was hired by the Cleveland Cavaliers to be their defensive coordinator under head coach Tyronn Lue.
 In his first year with the team, the Cavaliers won the NBA Championship.

 Washington Wizards

 On August 1, 2019, Longabardi was hired as an assistant coach by the Washington Wizards under head coach Scott Brooks.

+Sacramento Kings

+On August 16, 2021, Longabardi was hired by the Sacramento Kings as an assistant coach.

+Atlanta Hawks

+On July 8, 2022, Longabardi was hired by the Atlanta Hawks as an assistant coach.

+Philadelphia 76ers / Delaware Blue Coats

+On September 5, 2023, Longabardi became an assistant coach for the Philadelphia 76ers and the head coach of the Delaware Blue Coats.